 “Pretty?
 Well, I guess.”
 She sat down and frowned at them.
 “So?
 What can I help you with?”
 She felt calmer in here, more in charge.
 Although she had brought the cricket bat in with her, just in case.

-The tall man was rolling the biscuit in his long fingers as if he’d never seen one before.
+The tall man rolled the biscuit in long, dark-skinned fingers, inspecting it as if he’d never seen one before.
 “What is it?”

 “What is it?
 It’s a Jammie Dodger.”